chisophugis/lbd/source/globalvar.rst

 OS is the output stream which output to the assembly file.

+Summary the global variable translation as below.

-The global variable Instruction Selection for DAG translation not like the ordinary IR node translation, it has static (absolute address) and PIC mode.
+The global variable Instruction Selection for DAG translation is not like the ordinary IR node translation, it has static (absolute address) and PIC mode.
-We deal this translation by create DAG nodes in function LowerGlobalAddress() which called by LowerOperation() which is the function take care Custom operation.
+Backend deal this translation by create DAG nodes in function LowerGlobalAddress() which called by LowerOperation().
+Function LowerOperation() take care all Custom type of operation.
-We set global address for Custom operation by ”setOperationAction(ISD::GlobalAddress, MVT::i32, Custom);” in Cpu0TargetLowering() constructor.
+Backend set global address as Custom operation by ”setOperationAction(ISD::GlobalAddress, MVT::i32, Custom);” in Cpu0TargetLowering() constructor.
 Different address mode has it's corresponding DAG list be created.